entrity/stackedit-computer-vision/papers-read/__SUMMARY__.md

 1. The bottom of the tree is the class labels from VG.
 2. One layer up from that is made by using the part-of-speech tagger toolkit from NLTK and NLTK Lemmatizer to filter and normalize words s.t. ${"old\ man", "men", "tall\ man"} \in "man"$.
 3. The top layer is achieved by clustering.
 For the object-classes tree, this is done by using a threshold of 0.65 on Leacock-Chodorow distance.
-For the predicate-classes tree, this is done by segregating prepositions from verbs.
+For the predicate-classes tree, words are clustered semantically but split into super groups of prepositions and verbs (so a lower-level entity can be a child of both a pre.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MjQxMTE5MCwtMTYzNTA0NjY5MSwyMD
+eyJoaXN0b3J5IjpbMTMzODQ5NDc4OSwtMTkyNDExMTkwLC0xNj
-A0MzIwMjM5LC01OTA0NjkxNiwtMTQ3MTE1MjY2NSwtMTA2Njg1
+M1MDQ2NjkxLDIwMDQzMjAyMzksLTU5MDQ2OTE2LC0xNDcxMTUy
-NTI4MCwtMzExMDY5MjE5LC0xODc1MjM3MzIxLDQyNzkzNjMyMy
+NjY1LC0xMDY2ODU1MjgwLC0zMTEwNjkyMTksLTE4NzUyMzczMj
-wtMTU5NDU0MjIxNSw3MjExOTQ1ODQsMTQ5MTM0Njc4NSwtODI2
+EsNDI3OTM2MzIzLC0xNTk0NTQyMjE1LDcyMTE5NDU4NCwxNDkx
-Nzk2NTUwLDIwNDA5Mzc5NDddfQ==
+MzQ2Nzg1LC04MjY3OTY1NTAsMjA0MDkzNzk0N119
 -->